Afridp/EventMgnt-Client/notes.md

  > doubts to ask
  * when edited events getting but still not rerendering but changed whn upated in useeffect dependency
+ * ask about client or user is coding standard